HNO234/Conjugate-Gradient-Method-library/README.md

 # Conjugate Gradient Method Library
 Conjugate Gradient Method Library implement the linear CG method and non-linear CG menthod by numpy and C++.
-Furthermore, Conjugate Gradient Method Library supports std::thread and OpenMP operations, that can further accelerate the c++ library.
+Furthermore, Conjugate Gradient Method Library supports OpenMP and CUDA operations, that can further accelerate the C++ library.

 ## Introduction to the Conjugate Gradient Method
 Conjugate gradient method is a numerical method that can find the